ucsb-cs148-w24/project-pj10-spotifai/team/retrospectives/RETRO_03.md

-# Retrospective 3, 2/16/2024
+# Retrospective 3, 03/08/2024

-* Led by: Aaron Drumm
+* Led by: Ethan Solomon
 * Present: Everyone
 * Absent: None

 ## Action item
-* a goal: improve on our mvp and add more features/ improve the current features on our project
+* a goal: prepare for the code freeze, finish up app
-* a change: work on items in the kanban board during and coninute our weekend meeting
+* a change: N/A (this is last retro)
 * a measurement: see if everyone getting something done on the kanban board and report in the meetings

 ## Retro notes